socketstream/socketstream/README.md

 SocketStream 0.3 is in full time development, rapidly progressing thanks to frequent contributions from a growing community.

-This is a working alpha release intended for experimentation and use by early adopters who don't mind a changing API as we continue to refine ideas.
-There is still [plenty of work](https://github.com/socketstream/socketstream/blob/master/TODO.md) to do to finish features and improve existing code.
+This is a working alpha release intended for experimentation and use by early adopters.
+There is still [plenty of work](https://github.com/socketstream/socketstream/blob/master/TODO.md) to do to finish features and improve existing code; however, most of the server-side API is now stable.

 Please share your thoughts on our [Google Group](http://groups.google.com/group/socketstream) after reading [TODO.md](https://github.com/socketstream/socketstream/blob/master/TODO.md) (updated regularly).